Safety Stock Definition & Calculator for Retailers

-Safety stock is the amount of inventory a retailer needs to have in their possession to reduce the risk of stockouts.
-It is essentially a safety net for your inventory so you always have product in stock to meet demand, even when small unexpected spikes happen.
-Safety stock is also called buffer stock or “just-in-case” inventory.
-Calculating the right amount of safety stock is essential to preventing lost sales due to out-of-stocks and lost capital due to carrying costs and expired inventory.
+Safety stock, also sometimes called buffer stock or “just-in-case” inventory, is the amount of inventory a retailer needs to keep on hand to reduce the risk of stockouts.
+Safety stock is essentially a safety net so you always have enough inventory in stock to meet demand, even when small unexpected spikes occur.

 How to Calculate Safety Stock